Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 If you can't see where leads are stalling, you can't fix it.
 Most CRM setups produce data that's incomplete, inconsistent, or structured in a way that makes reporting meaningless.

 "The system doesn't need to be complicated.
-It needs to be intentional — built around how the business actually moves leads from inquiry to closed job."
+It needs to be intentional — built around how the business actually moves leads from inquiry to closed."

 — On building CRM systems inside service businesses